Communer

 Most of our buyers become the new legal owner of the trademark within three days of paying for it.
 Shortly after payment is made, Communer generates a trademark assignment agreement for e-signature by both the buyer and seller.
 When both parties e-sign, the buyer is now the legal owner of the trademark.

-As the buyer, you may want to record your assignment with the USPTO.
 This process does not change the legal owner, but it updates the ownership records in the public trademark database.
-The assignment recordation process usually takes about one month for the USPTO process, though it can take more like two months if complications arise.
+The assignment recordation process usually takes about one week for the USPTO process, though it can take as long as a month or two if complications arise.
 Once the assignment recordation process is complete, the USPTO will update the listed owner in its TESS search engine and its TSDR trademark records shortly after.

 How fast can I get Amazon Brand Registry access if I buy a trademark on Communer?